Life insurance for someone with atrial fibrillation

 So what exactly is atrial fibrillation?

+According to The Mayo Clinic “atrial fibrillation is an irregular and often rapid heart rate that can increase your risk of stroke, heart failure and other heart-related complications.”
 A normal heart will contract and relax to a regular beat.
 This regular beat move the blood into the heart and pumps it out to the rest of the body.
 With AFib the heartbeat becomes irregular.
 And this irregularity can cause a few problems.

-What are the problems AF causes?
+What are the problems AFib causes?

 When your heart rhythm is off your heart may not be able to keep up with your body’s needs.
 It may have to work extra hard.
 And this extra work can cause heart failure.
 The AFib flutter can cause blood to pool in your heart.
 If this pooled blood forms a clot, it could break off and travel to the brain; causing a stroke.
 And a stroke can mean premature death; which life insurers are trying to avoid.